Nessa-v/Data-Analysis-projects/Superstore_Data/README.md

 d.
 Worst Performing Category: The worst performing category generally was office supplies, with 3 of 5 Office Supplies generating the least amount of profit, and all 5 generating lowest sales.
 ‘The Hoover stove, White’ categorised as ‘office supplies’ produced a loss of $-2180.63.

-[FIGURE 1: images/ Top 5 Products, Each Category: Sales vs. Profit.png.]
+[FIGURE 1: images/Top 5 Products_Each Category_Sales vs. Profit.png.]

 Summary: